Course Enquiries - UK

 When on placement, you will act as a member of staff whilst working closely with your supervising radiographer at all times.

-At three of our sites we have Lecture Practitioners; staff who work closely with you whilst on placement.
+At two of our sites we have Lecture Practitioners; staff who work closely with you whilst on placement.
 Our other sites have a Link Tutor allocated - a University Tutor who provides support to you.
-These sites also have nominated Practice Educators who'll look after you during your placement
+These sites also have nominated Practice Educators who'll look after you during your placement.

 LSBU recently launched the innovative Fujifilm D-EVO suite for Diagnostic Radiography students.
 This is a digital diagnostic X-ray room, which is used as a general X-ray room for practical tutorials on radiographic technique.
 Students are able to practice on each other and use the equipment , such as moving and positioning X-ray tube, table and vertical stand.
 This helps them to learn patient positioning for general radiographic positioning.